egladysh/vplot/README.md

 ## Installation

 The following text assumes that you cloned vplot to ~/vplot.
-If not, adjust accordingly.

 ### Install plotly and other dependencies.
 I use pip.